Eric Hilgendorf: Academic background

 After graduating from high school in Ansbach in 1980, Hilgendorf entered the University of Tübingen, where he studied a range of subjects including philosophy, modern history, religious studies, and law.
-He was awarded his BA/MA degree with concentrations in philosophy and history upon submission of his master's thesis entitled the History of the Parliamentary Freedom of Speech in Germany.
+He was awarded his BA/MA degree in philosophy and history upon submission of his master's thesis entitled the History of the Parliamentary Freedom of Speech in Germany.
 In 1990 he completed his PhD in Philosophy with submission of the study Argumentation in Jurisprudence, and was awarded his second PhD, in the field of Law, for his thesis entitled Criminal Production Liability in the Society of Risk.
 In 1997 he completed the dissertation for his habilitation On the Distinction of Factual Statements and Value Judgments in Criminal Law, which focused on criminal law, criminal procedure, and legal philosophy.

 Following his habilitation, Hilgendorf was appointed and served as professor of criminal law at the University of Constance from 1997 to 2001, serving there as Dean from 1999 to 2001.
 Since 2001 he has taught at the Julius-Maximilian University of Würzburg, where he holds the Chair in Criminal Law, Criminal Justice, Legal Theory, Information and Computer Science Law.
 He served as Dean of the Würzburg Law Faculty from October 2010 to September 2012.